 What are the differences between the layout of Galaxy Note 10 and the layout of Galaxy Note 10+

-But if you check the outside of the two phones, you may notice the main difference (actually the only difference except the dimensions and weight) is the rear camera module.
+But if you look outside of the two phones, you may notice the main difference (actually, the only difference except the dimensions and weight) is the rear camera module.

-As shown below, Galaxy Note 10 has one additional camera.
-Samsung labeled it as DepthVision camera, which includes a camera lens and an infrared sensor.
+As shown below, the Galaxy Note 10 has one additional camera.
+Samsung labeled it as a DepthVision camera, which includes a camera lens and an infrared sensor.

 Galaxy Note 10 layout explained

 As shown in the illustration below, from the front view of Galaxy Note 10, you can find:

 More than 90% of the front of the Galaxy Note 10 is occupied by the dynamic OLED screen.

 Please note, in most regions, a plastic screen protector was pasted on the screen because most tempered glass screen protectors do NOT work with the in-display fingerprint sensor.

 2. Edge screen on Galaxy Note